B.S. in English and Psychology, Louisiana State University

-CRISTINA MISLÁN is an assistant professor of journalism studies in the Missouri School of Journalism, where she teaches courses in cross-cultural journalism, gender and media, qualitative research methods, and critical theory.
+CRISTINA MISLÁN is an associate professor of journalism studies in the Missouri School of Journalism, where she teaches courses in cross-cultural journalism, gender and media, qualitative research methods, and critical theory.

 Mislán’s research focuses on areas of media history, critical/cultural studies, and transnational/globalization studies.
 She draws on critical/cultural studies to examine how various forms of alternative media have influenced national and transnational dialogues around race, class, and gender politics.
 Some of her current work also examines media representation, particularly as it relates to race and gender identities.